-Prior to joining DAI, Jeanne worked at Deloitte and Cardno, most recently as Director for Social and Environmental Impact Management at Cardno Emerging Markets, where she was responsible for identifying, engaging, and providing technical leadership in social performance and extractive governance consulting.
-She also spent two years based in South Africa as the Mining Governance Advisor on the DFAT-funded Australia-Africa Partnerships Facility, where she managed the design and delivery of capacity building activities across the continent in areas such as mining policy development, contract negotiation, social and environmental impacts, fiscal and regulatory regimes, and community engagement.
+Previously she served as the Technical Director of Social and Environmental Impact Management at Cardno, where she focused on Environmental and Social Impact Assessments and management plans.
+In her last year at Cardno, she led the Communities, Infrastructure, and Environment practice.
+She also spent two years in South Africa as the Mining Governance Advisor on the Australia-Africa Partnerships Facility, where she managed the design and delivery of capacity-building activities across the continent in areas such as mining policy development, contract negotiation, social and environmental impacts, fiscal and regulatory regimes, and community engagement.

 RELATED CONTENT: